radiodiagnostica/resnet-cem-histo/PAPER.md

 ## Discussion

 In this study, we developed and evaluated a deep learning model based on the ResNet-50 architecture to predict hormone receptor status from contrast-enhanced mammography images.
-Our model demonstrated promising performance, suggest that deep learning techniques applied to contrast-enhanced mammography images may have potential in non-invasively predicting hormone receptor status in breast cancer.
+Our model demonstrated promising performance, suggesting that deep learning techniques applied to contrast-enhanced mammography images may have potential in non-invasively predicting hormone receptor status in breast cancer.

-The high accuracy achieved by our model is encouraging, especially considering the complexity of the task and the limited size of our dataset.
-The model's ability to maintain good performance across various metrics, including precision, recall, F1 score, and balanced accuracy, indicates its potential robustness in handling both positive and negative cases.
-This is particularly noteworthy given the significant class imbalance present in our dataset.

-The Matthews Correlation Coefficient (MCC) on the validation set is especially promising.
-Given that MCC is particularly useful for evaluating binary classifications on imbalanced datasets, this result suggests that our model's performance is substantially better than random guessing, even when accounting for the class imbalance.
+The high accuracy achieved by our model is encouraging, especially when compared to previous studies using different imaging modalities.
+For instance, Zeng et al. achieved AUCs of 0.785 and 0.706 for ER and PR prediction respectively using standard mammography [17], while our model achieved AUCs between 0.76-0.90 across validation tests.
+This suggests that contrast-enhanced mammography may provide additional valuable information for hormone receptor status prediction.

+Our approach offers several advantages over MRI-based methods like those used by Huang et al. and Ming et al. [18, 19].
+Contrast-enhanced mammography is generally more accessible, faster, and less expensive than MRI, potentially allowing for wider clinical application.
+Moreover, our model's performance is competitive with these MRI-based approaches, despite using a simpler imaging modality.

+The study by Dominique et al. [20], which also used contrast-enhanced mammography, reported AUCs of 0.83-0.85 for ER status prediction, which is comparable to our results.
+However, our study extends beyond this by attempting to predict overall hormone receptor status, potentially offering a more comprehensive assessment.

 However, it is crucial to interpret these results with caution due to several limitations of our study: